Americans for Limited Government launches WhiteHouse.gov petition to hold China accountable for virus

 ###

-Dec.
-12, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement blasting the passage of the H.R.
-3 drug pricing bill:
+April 21, 2020, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging states to reopen their economies as soon as possible:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.